 In the same script, though, Zim claims that Dib's "filthy human body chemistry isn't compatible with the PAK.
 It would've destroyed you!"
 Of course, considering the source, that may not be the case...

 Darkwing Duck has two of these characters.
 The Liquidator is a villain made out of water.
-And Dr. Bushroot, a mutant plant/duck that has can regenerate after being run over by a runing lawn mower.
+And Dr. Bushroot, a mutant plant/duck who can regenerate after being run over by a running lawn mower.

 Apparently even his superiors weren't aware of how invulnerable he was, as they fully expected him to have died from blunt trauma.
 Oh and he's fire retardant too (which he hilariously did not know).

 In the early seasons of South Park, Kenny was always killed off Once an Episode, only to inexplicably return the next week.
 In later seasons, it's revealed that he will always resurrect due to a Lovecraftian curse that was placed on him.
 Worse yet, because of the curse no one can remember any of his previous demises.

 The titular character from The Tick.
 The [Trope Name] is even invoked frequently when referencing him.